Data Poisoning Attacks to Local Differential Privacy Protocols: Conclusion

 \section{Conclusion}

 In this work, we perform the first systematic study on data poisoning attacks to LDP protocols.
-Our results show that an attacker can inject fake users to an LDP protocol and send carefully crafted data to the server such that the target items are estimated to have high frequencies or promoted to be identified as heavy hitters.
-We show that we can formulate such attacks as optimization problem, solving which an attacker can maximize its attack effectiveness.
+Our results show that an attacker can inject fake users to an LDP protocol and send carefully crafted data to the server such that the target items are estimated to have high frequencies or promoted as heavy hitters.
+We show that we can formulate such an attack as an optimization problem, solving which an attacker can maximize its attack effectiveness.
 We theoretically and/or empirically show the effectiveness of our attacks.
-Moreover, we explore two countermeasures against our attacks.
+Moreover, we explore three countermeasures against our attacks.
 Our empirical results show that these countermeasures have limited effectiveness in some scenarios, highlighting the needs for new defenses against our attacks.

-Interesting future work includes generalizing our attacks to other LDP protocols, e.g., LDP protocols for item set mining~\cite{wang2018locally} and key-value pairs~\cite{ye2019privkv}, and developing new defenses to mitigate our attacks.
+Interesting future work includes generalizing our attacks to other LDP protocols, e.g., LDP protocols for itemset mining~\cite{wang2018locally} and key-value pairs~\cite{ye2019privkv}, as well as developing new defenses to mitigate our attacks.